atharva-malik/FPV-Drone/README.md

 <p align="center">
   <img src="img/drone.png" />
 </p>
-Since there is no CAD model of the drone, I have attached a picture of the look that I am going for.
+I have attached the picture of the look that I am going for.
 I will replace this with the finished build once it is done.

 # BOM
 The BOM is available in the [BOM.csv](BOM.csv) file.
 It contains all the parts required to build the drone, along with links to where they can be purchased.
 On a glance: